 Routes between Toronto and the Trans-Canada (provided by our sister web site TransCanadaHighway.com).

 Heading east is no big challenge since the 401 was built back in the 1960s.
 This fast and pretty well straight-as-an-arrow route lets you drive along the northern shore of Lake Ontario and the Saint Lawrence Seaway, though getting glimpses of either only occasionally.

 The 401 is named the Macdonald Cartier Freeway for two great Canadians, one from Ontario and one from Quebec.
 The highway has service stations are restaurants right on the highway, so you never have to leave the 401 for any reason.
-A pit stop in Kingston to see this charming city and historic Old Fort Henry is definitely worth the detour.
+As you head east of Tornto you pass through a number of communities hugging Lake Ontario's shoreline, the largest being Oshawa, Trenton, and Belleville, and at the eastern edn of Lake Ontario is Kingston, where the Lake empties into the St Lwarence River and the St Lawrence Seaway.
+A pit stop in Kingston to see this charming city, and historic Old Fort Henry, is definitely worth the detour.

 When you reach Quebec, the route becomes #20 which and continues along the north shore of the St Lawrence to Montreal, and further east to Trois Riviere and Quebec City.
 In Montreal the #20 and connects with the #40 from Ottawa, which continues along the southern shore of the St. Lawrence as the Trans-Canada Highway.